 The lessor, agent or provider must not harass, intimidate or verbally abuse you or someone visiting you.
 In a residential tenancy, if your lessor or agent's behaviour is 'objectionable' in this way, you can apply directly to the Tribunal for an urgent hearing to end the tenancy.
 This does not apply to rooming accommodation.

-For more information, see the You Want to Leave and Resolving Tenancy Disputes Tenancy Facts, or contact a tenant advice service.
+For more information, see the You Want to Leave Factsheet, or contact us for advice.